 As rapidly as the American Steel industry rose to prominence, it dwindled until it was practically extinct.
 It is mainly because of a highly efficient steel-making technology.
-The continuous casting enables the basic oxygen furnaces (BOF) to consume less effort, energy, and labor as compared to the open-hearth furnaces (OHF) used in the industry’s peak days.
+The continuous casting enables the basic oxygen furnaces (BOF) to consume less effort, energy, and labor than the open-hearth furnaces (OHF) used in the industry’s peak days.

 Foreign competitors who had previously been bankrupt were now constructing large factories and applying these new techniques.
-It provided them with the competitive advantage required to manufacture round ground metals into finished products at a higher rate while reducing expenses.
-The expense of closing down and upgrading existing equipment into the new one was exceedingly unpleasant for most of the country’s large factories.
-American mills that have been once industrial powerhouses gradually ran out of money and closed.
+It gave them the competitive advantage required to manufacture round-ground metals into finished products at a higher rate while reducing expenses.
+The expense of closing down and upgrading existing equipment into new ones was exceedingly unpleasant for most of the country’s large factories.
+American mills that were once industrial powerhouses gradually ran out of money and closed.

 Production has become more efficient as a result of technological improvements.
 Steel mills in the United States have shrunk from 700,000 jobs in 1960 to barely 83,000 presently.
 And worker productivity has also increased five times in the past 40 years.

-The US economy began to transition, shifting away from producing goods and service-oriented businesses.
-Industries including journalism, technology, and banking aided in turning the flow and bringing the Great Era to an end.
+The US economy began to transition from producing goods and service-oriented businesses.
+Industries, including journalism, technology, and banking, aided in turning the flow and bringing the Great Era to an end.

 American Steel Industry in the Modern World

-Imports have had a more significant impact on the steel sector than any other industry in the state.
-As we entered the twenty-first century, the country’s steel supply was entirely dependent on imports.
+Imports have significantly impacted the steel sector more than any other industry in the state.
+As we entered the twenty-first century, the country’s steel supply depended entirely on imports.
 In reality, while manufacturing a small proportion of total steel production, America became the world’s largest importer of steel.
-The shift from “largest exporter” to “largest importer” is an example of how swiftly the global economy was changing.
+The shift from “largest exporter” to “largest importer” exemplifies how swiftly the global economy changed.

-In addition, the majority of steel produced in the United States is currently manufactured in mini-mills.
+In addition, most steel produced in the United States is manufactured in mini-mills.
 This small-scale steel mill employs scrap round ground metals as a material.
-Although this technology is less expensive and more environmentally sustainable than the previous way, Americans will not be able to meet the country’s steel needs unless they produce steel directly using iron ore.
+Although this technology is less expensive and more environmentally sustainable than the previous way, Americans cannot meet the country’s steel needs unless they produce steel directly using iron ore.

 The industry manufactures 106 million tonnes of steel yearly.
 However, recent trends have shown a higher demand for steel with low inventories, pressuring consumers to bear increased pricing.
 Steel suppliers use customization and just-in-time (JIT) delivery systems to satisfy customer demands and requirements.